Antro97/Mudkip-ERR-Tweaks/README.md

 - If you have the Erd Tools mod with "pickup_lost_runes" set to 1, the retrieval is automatic.

 ### Installation
-Navigate to the "ERR\mod" folder, where you will find a file with the same name: replace it.
+Extract the archive in the ERR folder, replace the file when asked to.

 ### _Changed values_
 - ActionButtonParam